🔥

 How much does thermal paste replacement cost for a ASUS ROG Strix G16?

-Is it worth repairing my ASUS ROG Strix G16?
+Is repairing my ASUS ROG Strix G16 worth it vs replacing it?

 External Resources